MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/public-preview-doc-updates.md

 ### On a desktop or web client

-To enable the public preview on a desktop or web client, you need to do the following:
+To enable the public preview on a desktop or web client, you need to do the following tasks:

-1. Click on your profile to display the Teams menu.
+1. Select your profile to display the Teams menu.
 2. Select **About** → **Public preview**.
 3. Select **Switch to Public preview**.
 You might need to restart Teams after switching to Public preview.

 ### On a mobile client

-To enable the public preview on a mobile client, you need to do the following:
+To enable the public preview on a mobile client, you need to do the following tasks:

 1. Open the hamburger menu, then select Settings.
 2. Select **About**.
-3. Click the **Public preview** toggle.
+3. Select the **Public preview** toggle.
 4. Disable public preview
-5. Use the same menu item under **About** → **Public preview**, and click on it to turn it off.
+5. Use the same menu item under **About** → **Public preview**, and select it to turn it off.
 You might need to restart Teams after switching to Public preview.

 ## Features available in public preview